 The modeling of nonprompt photons is affected by three uncertainty sources described in Section~\ref{bkg_estimation}, namely, the choice of the isolation sideband, the bias in the fitting procedure, and the shower shape of prompt photons.
 Summing in quadrature, the uncertainty in the estimation of nonprompt photons ranges from 25 to 90\%, depending on photon \pt.
 This uncertainty is considered uncorrelated across the years of data taking.

-Backgrounds with prompt photons are dominated by the QCD {\PGg}jj production, whose normalization is unconstrained in the fit.
+Backgrounds with prompt photons are dominated by the QCD \ajj production, whose normalization is unconstrained and implemented as a free normalization parameter in the fit.
 The minor contribution of other backgrounds, including also the interference between the EW and QCD \ajj, is assigned 20\% uncertainty, covering possible mismodeling in the phase space of the analysis.
 This uncertainty is considered correlated between data-taking periods.

 Uncertainties associated with the integrated luminosity for different data-taking periods are determined to be within 1.2--2.5\%~\cite{CMS-LUM-17-003, CMS:2018elu,CMS:2019jhq}.
 They are considered partially correlated across years of data taking, resulting in an overall uncertainty for 2016--2018 of 1.6\%.
 The uncertainty arising from pileup is evaluated varying the total inelastic cross section by 4.6\% and is considered correlated between years~\cite{minibais}.
 The finite number of simulated events introduces an uncertainty that is accounted for using the Beeston-Barlow ``lite'' method~\cite{Barlow:1993dm}.